 The goal of PRSA Alaska Chapter’s annual awards competition is to encourage professional public relations performance and technique, and to acknowledge exemplary work in the field.
 PRSA Alaska Chapter encourages all practitioners, companies and organizations to submit multiple entries for Aurora Awards and Awards of Excellence.
-However, a single nomination cannot be entered into multiple categories (e.g. you may not include the same piece of “External Communications” in “Direct Mail Solicitation”).
+However, a single nomination cannot be entered into multiple categories (e.g. you may not submit the same nomination for “Annual Report” and “External Publication”).

 For comprehensive public relations campaigns which successfully communicate a message using a variety of tools, programs and components.

 - COMMUNITY RELATIONS: Includes programs that seek to win the support or cooperation of — or that aim to improve relations with — people or organizations in communities in which the sponsoring organization has an interest, need or opportunity.
 “Community” in this category refers to a specific geographic location or locations.